MarkowskiRafal/MarkowskiRafal/README.md

 - Git
 - Bootstrap

-Technologies that I'm familiar with, but still need to expand my knowledge:
+Technologies that I'm familiar with, but not that good:
 - HTML
 - CSS
 - MySQL